 "We should have handled it quicker, and we should have been better at expressing how that is something that we just do not want ever to happen again at United."

 Congresswoman Jan Schakowsky of Illinois said she would author a bill to end the practice of airlines denying boarding to passengers on overbooked flights.
-Meanwhile, a group of 21 senators said they planned to examine the incident.
+A group of 21 senators also said they planned to examine the incident.